The Road to the Moon and Mars Goes Through Ohio

 Sustaining Astronauts

-Glenn researchers are developing methods to use the Moon’s resources to produce water, fuel, and other supplies to sustain astronauts during long-duration missions.
+Glenn researchers are developing methods to use the Moon’s resources, such as predicted water ice, oxygen in lunar regolith, and other regolith-derived supplies to sustain astronauts during long-duration missions.

 Maintaining Spacecraft Systems

-The Flow Boiling and Condensation Experiment is testing ways to remove heat buildup on spacecraft so its systems can function properly.
+The Flow Boiling and Condensation Experiment tests ways to remove heat buildup on spacecraft so its systems function properly.

 Fire Experiments

-NASA experts will learn how flames ignite on solid surfaces in space through the Solid Fuel Ignition Extinction (SoFIE) experiments on the space station that will help determine materials and designs for spacesuits, cabins, and habitats.
+Glenn experts test how flames ignite on solid surfaces in space through the Solid Fuel Ignition Extinction experiments on the space station to help determine materials and designs for spacesuits, cabins, and habitats.

 Fire Safety Study